opencdms/opencdms/docs/source/developer/database/index.rst

 Reference Data
 --------------

 The following tables / code lists are used by and referenced from the *master_data*.
-In many cases the code lists have been cached from the WIGOS Metadata Standard and associated code lists.

 .. toctree::
    :maxdepth: 1
    :glob:
-   :caption: Components:
+   :caption: Code list definitions:

    reference_data/*